rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 - [zipkin-instrumentation-vue-resource](https://github.com/elgris/zipkin-instrumentation-vue-resource) - An interceptor for [vue-resource](https://github.com/pagekit/vue-resource) that instruments outgoing HTTP requests with [Zipkin](https://github.com/openzipkin/zipkin)
 - [vue-api-query](https://github.com/robsontenorio/vue-api-query) - Elegant and simple way to build requests for REST API.
 - [vue-chimera](https://github.com/SasanFarrokh/vue-chimera) - A full-featured RESTful resource based client, compatible with Nuxt.js and allows server side fetch.
+- [vue-google-api](https://github.com/vertcitron/vue-google-api) - A wrapper for easy integration of the Google's APIs client in any vue.js 2 project, based on promises, with built-in Oauth2 "Sign In with Google" facilities.

 ## i18n